-Vehicles behave in a better way if β spans a small range.
-To have a narrower achievable output region in the plane (ρ, β) we have to move down the upper part and move up the lower part.
+Vehicles behave in a better way if the vehicle slip angle β spans a small range.
+To have a narrower achievable output region in the plane (ρ , β) we have to move down the upper part and move up the lower part.
 This is indeed the effect of a steering system with rear wheels turning opposite of the front wheels at low speed, and turning like the front wheels at high speed.
-That is a steering system with, e.g., $\kappa(u) = -\kappa_0 \cos(\pi u/u{\text{max}})$.
-The net result can be appreciated by comparing Fig. 6.37 with Fig. 6.35.
-The MAP approach provides a better insight into rear steering effects than by looking at, e.g., Fig. 6.38.
+That is a steering system (7.113) with, e.g., $\kappa(u) = -\kappa_0 \cos(\pi u/u{\text{max}})$.
+The net result can be appreciated by comparing Fig. 7.37 with Fig. 7.35.
+The MAP approach provides a better insight into rear steering effects than by looking at, e.g., Fig. 7.38.